mishbah/Diving-into-ES2015/README.md

   this.name = response.body.name;
 })
 ```

+TODO - more examples of what lexical this...?

 Wow, that's awesome!
 It also allows you to use some shorthand syntaxes that
 come in really handy, and often times make your code easier to read.
 For instance,